Sequential Adversarial Anomaly Detection for One-Class Event Data: Point process with deep Fourier kernels

 \section{Point process with deep Fourier kernels}

-Now we present a model for the discrete events, which will lead to the detection statistic (i.e., the form of the likelihood function $\ell(\boldsymbol{x};\theta)$).
-We present a marked Hawkes process model that can capture the fact that the events consist of time, location, and marks correlated.
-We further consider the Fourier kernel for Hawkes process (c.f.
-Section 6.6 \cite{Mohri2012} for discussion of Fourier kernel) to capture the joint correlation between marks.
-The Fourier kernel also enables efficient computation of the likelihood function by leading to a closed-form expression of an integral in the likelihood function -- a notorious difficulty in evaluating the likelihood function for Hawkes processes.
+In this section, we present a model for the discrete events, which will lead to the detection statistic (i.e., the form of the likelihood function $\ell(\boldsymbol{x};\theta)$).
+We present a marked Hawkes process model that captures marked spatio-temporal dynamics between events.
+The most salient feature of the model is that we develop a novel deep Fourier kernel for Hawkes process (c.f.
+Section 6.6 \cite{Mohri2012} for discussion of Fourier kernel), where the deep Fourier kernel empowers the model to characterize the intricate non-linear dependence between events while enabling efficient computation of the likelihood function by leading to a closed-form expression of an integral in the likelihood function -- a notorious difficulty in evaluating the likelihood function for Hawkes processes.

 Assume each observation is a {\it marked spatio-temporal tuple} which consists of time, location, and marks: $x_i = (t_i, m_i)$, where $t_i \in [0, T)$ is the time of occurrence of the $i$th event, and $m_i \in \mathcal{M} \subseteq \mathbb{R}^d$ is the $d$-dimensional mark (here we treat location as one of a mark).
-The time information is important because it defines the order that the event occurs and the time interval, which carries a lot of information.
+The event's time is important because it defines the event's order and the time interval, which carries the key information.